 Approach to Native-American art through themes and issues.
 Focus varies from year to year (e.g. Shamanism in Native-American art, gender identity in Native-American art, social and political aspects of Native-American art, issues in contemporary Native-American art).
 Recommended: some background in Native American art, history, languages, or literature.

 This course will examine the history of totem poles and other monumental sculpture on the Northwest Coast, focusing on the historical and cultural contexts of this iconic art from the late 18th century period of first European contact through the present day.
 Slide lectures will present the historical events and cultural changes that have impacted the carving of totem poles through time, and differences between regional and individual artists' styles.

 Student learning goals

-An appreciation for the ways Coast Salish artists have mediated issues through the arts, the role art plays in the lives of Pacific Northwest Coast peoples today, and the wide variety of media, styles, and subjects represented in contemporary Coast Salish art.
+An appreciation for the ways artists have mediated these issues through the arts, the role totem poles play in the lives of Northwest Coast peoples today.

 General method of instruction

-Slide illustrated lectures, class discussion, assigned readings, writing assignments, team project, guest speakers.
+Slide illustrated lectures, class discussion, assigned readings, writing assignments.

 Recommended background in ArtH 206, 233 or 331